Skip to main content

 • Risk factors: History of MTC | History of MEN 2

-Using Ozempic (semaglutide) might put you at higher risk for certain thyroid cancers.
-This is based on studies done in animals.
-Because of this risk, you shouldn't take Ozempic (semaglutide) if you or a family member has ever had certain thyroid cancers called medullary thyroid carcinoma (MTC) or multiple endocrine neoplasia syndrome type 2 (MEN 2).
-Call your prescriber right away if you discover a lump in your neck, have trouble breathing or swallowing, or have hoarseness that won't go away.
-Your prescriber can examine you to check for cancer.
+Because of this possible risk, you shouldn't take Ozempic (semaglutide) if you or someone in your family has had medullary thyroid carcinoma (MTC) or if you have a condition called multiple endocrine neoplasia syndrome type 2 (MEN 2).
+Call your prescriber right away if you find a lump in your neck, have trouble breathing or swallowing, or notice hoarseness that doesn’t go away.

 Inflammation of the pancreas (pancreatitis)